x

 However, spring is currently being reduced by approximately one minute per year and winter by about one-half a minute per year.
 Summer is gaining the minute lost from spring, and autumn is gaining the half a minute lost from winter.

-Winter is the shortest astronomical season, and with its seasonal duration continuing to decrease, it is expected to attain its minimum value — 88.71 days — by about the year 3500.
+Winter is the shortest astronomical season, and with its seasonal duration continuing to decrease, it is expected to attain its minimum value—88.71 days—by about the year 3500.

 Why The Changes?

-So why, you might ask, are the “warm seasons” (spring and summer), longer than
+So why, you might ask, are the “warm seasons” (spring and summer), longer than the “cold seasons” (autumn and winter)?

 It goes back to Earth’s elliptical orbit again, as mentioned above.
 We are 3.1 million miles closer to the Sun (called perihelion) in early January, as compared to early July, when we are farthest (called aphelion).
 And the closer a celestial body is to the Sun, the faster it must move in its orbit—gravity insists upon that, that’s a fundamental, natural law that was demonstrated 400 years ago by the astronomer, Johann Kepler.
 That means during cold months, when we are closest to the Sun, we are sweeping fastest through our orbit in space.
 In July, when we’re farther from the Sun, we’re moving more slowly.